Rice Lake Ice Fishing

 family.
 Smiles were commonplace and conversation was easy and

 genuine.
-It was a very comfortable feel... something that one does
+It was a very comfortable feel... something that one

-groceries, we headed to our accommodations for the next two days:
+a few groceries, we headed to our accommodations for the next two days:

-Lodge, just a bit north of the town proper, is a premiere resort on
+Lodge, just a bit north of the town proper, is a premiere resort

-Lakes), the largest chain of inland freshwater lakes in the world.
+Lynx Lakes), the largest chain of inland freshwater lakes in the world.

 Our lodging consisted of a two-bedroom unit (with a King bed and two